Jane Seymour: Marriage and birth of heir

-Jane formed a close relationship with her stepdaughter Mary.
-Jane put forth much effort to restore Mary to court and to the royal succession, behind any children she might have with Henry.
+Jane formed a close relationship with her stepdaughter Mary, making efforts to have Mary restored to court and to the royal succession, behind any children she might have with Henry.
 She brought up the issue of Mary's restoration both before and after she became queen.
 While she was unable to restore Mary to the line of succession, she was able to reconcile her with Henry.
 Chapuys wrote to Emperor Charles V of her compassion and efforts on behalf of Mary's return to favour.
 A letter from Mary to her shows Mary's gratitude.
 While it was she who first pushed for the restoration, Mary and Elizabeth were not reinstated to the succession until Henry's sixth wife, Catherine Parr, convinced him to do so.

 One non-contemporary source conjectures that she may have been pregnant and had a miscarriage by Christmas 1536.
 In January 1537, Jane conceived again.
 During her pregnancy, she developed a craving for quail, which Henry ordered for her from Calais and Flanders.
 During the summer, she took no public engagements and led a relatively quiet life, attended by the royal physicians and the best midwives in the kingdom.
 She went into confinement in September 1537 and gave birth to the coveted male heir, the future King Edward VI, at two o'clock in the morning on 12 October 1537 at Hampton Court Palace.
 Edward was christened on 15 October 1537, without his mother in attendance, as was the custom.
 He was the only legitimate son of Henry VIII to survive infancy.
 Both of his daughters, Mary and Elizabeth, were present and carried Edward's train during the ceremony.